500px/legacy-api-documentation/endpoints/photo/POST_photos.md

 ***

 ## Return format
-Status code 200, along with a JSON array containing photo and 'upload_key' keys, where value of photo is an object representing the Photo information in short format, and 'upload_key' is the token to be used by the client to upload the file.
+Status code 200, along with a JSON array containing photo and 'upload_key' keys, where value of photo is an object representing the Photo information in **[short format][]**, and **['upload_key'](https://github.com/500px/api-documentation/blob/master/authentication/upload_key.md)** is the token to be used by the client to upload the file.

 ***